-Cryptographic keying material used by STI-CAs to sign certificates should be generated by cryptographic modules validated to FIPS 140-2 Level 3, or equivalent.
+Cryptographic keying material used by CAs to sign certificates shall be generated by cryptographic modules validated to FIPS 140 Level 1, or some other generally accepted conformance to X.509 related standards.

 CA key pair generation shall create a verifiable audit trail demonstrating that the security requirements for the documented procedures were followed.
 The CPS description of the procedure shall be detailed enough to show that appropriate role separation was used.